 Weighted blankets can also reduce the levels of cortisol in your bloodstream, this is good since cortisol is the hormone that triggers your brains “fight or flight” response, which is often associated with anxiety episodes.

-There’s no way to say for sure that weighted blankets will help you overcome anxiety or depression episodes and they can be an expensive solution.
-Though not that expensive when you compare it to the prices of medication.
+There's no way to say for sure that weighted blankets will help you overcome anxiety or depression episodes but they are an inexpensive solution to try, especially when you compare it to the price of a lifetime of medication.